 What is a smart meter and will I get one?

 Smart meters record exactly how much gas or electricity you use and automatically send regular readings to your energy company.
-This means you won’t have to take meter readings anymore and should get accurate bills (although it’s still a good idea to check that your bills match the amount of energy you’ve used).
+This means you won’t have to take meter readings any more and should get accurate bills (although it’s still a good idea to check that your bills match the amount of energy you’ve used).

-Smart meters come with a small, easy to use device (known as an in-home display unit), which sits in your home and allows you to see how much energy you’re using in kilowatt hours (kWh) and how much it’s costing you in pounds and pence.
+Smart meters come with a small, easy-to-use device (known as an in-home display unit), which sits in your home and allows you to see how much energy you’re using in kilowatt hours (kWh) and how much it’s costing you in pounds and pence.

 What should I do next?